LukeWood/GenClient/README.md

 # GenClient

-> ### ⚠ Don't use this in production ⚠
->
-> PragDave's [component library](https://github.com/pragdave/component) is a much more feature complete library and is of much higher quality.

 GenClient is an elixir metaprogramming library made to generate boilerplate code that I found myself repeatedly writing and changing when working with GenServers.

 Every time I wanted to add or remove a parameter from a GenServer module I needed to do so in several places.